kaw-codes/brute_force/README.md

     ./brute_force [-h|-t|-zSIZE]`

-`to generate and print all the possible combinations of characters`
+To generate and print all the possible combinations of characters.

 - `-h --help` : displays help and exit
 - `-t --time` : gives you the time spent to generate
 - `-z[N] --size[=N]` : set the generation's max size (default : will automaticaly increment the size without ending)